knative/eventing/docs/delivery/README.md

     * to channel subscribers.
     * to source sink.
     * to broker/triggers.
-* Be able to identify a message couldn’t be delivered (Observability)
+* Be able to identify events that could not be delivered (Observability)
-* Be able to leverage existing native error handling mechanisms (eg. dead letter queues).
+* Be able to leverage existing error handling mechanisms provided by the underlying platform (eg. RabbitMQ dead letter exchange, Amazon SQS dead letter queue, Azure Service Bus dead letter queue, etc...).
 * Be able to redirect of error'ed events from a channel.

 ### Out of Scope